 The accompanying Housing Trajectory Table shows how the housing requirement will be delivered.
 The provision of new homes will be monitored to ensure continuous delivery across the plan period, to avoid either over- or under-provision of housing against the overall District requirement.
 Allocated sites will only come forward ahead of their phasing timescale if monitoring shows a significant shortfall in housing delivery across the previous phases and there appears to be no reasonable prospect of earlier phased sites being developed within the plan period.
+The calculation of 5 year housing land supply as set out in the Annual Monitoring Report will provide the mechanism for managing housing delivery and updating the Housing Trajectory to bring forward additional sites if required.

 As a contingency, the Site Allocations Plan will also consider any need to identify further housing sites in Stratford-upon-Avon and the Main Rural Centres.
 Such sites will only be identified and released during the plan period if monitoring shows there is a significant shortfall in the amount of housing being delivered.
+If evidence demonstrates that significant housing needs are arising from accelerated economic development in the District, the Council will first seek to re-phase the delivery of housing sites and/or identify additional sites, but will also bring forward a review it it is evident that the housing needs cannot be adequately addressed without such a review.